Charter Oak recognizes that college-level learning can take place both inside and outside the traditional classroom.

 You can earn college credit for previous learning through portfolio assessment.
 This process begins with a 3-credit, Prior Learning Portfolio Development course (IDS102) that is taken online at Charter Oak.
 During the course, students will learn how to prepare a portfolio that presents the evidence necessary for your learning to be evaluated.

 Noncollegiate Courses Approved by ACE and National CCRS

 Students may request credit for successful completion of non-collegiate workforce training that has been reviewed for credit by the American Council on Education College Credit Recommendation Service (ACE Credit), Connecticut Credit Assessment Program (CCAP), or National College Credit Recommendation Service (NCCRS).
 Students are eligible to receive credit for workforce training successfully completed at the “C” (2.0) level or higher for undergraduate credit and “B” (3.0) level or higher for graduate credit during the effective dates, or validity period for the credit recommendation.

 Charter Oak State College reserves the right to limit or exclude the transfer of credit if the course content, assessment process, or student learning outcomes do not meet Charter Oak’s faculty standards.
-Given these standards, effective January 16, 2020, credit will no longer be accepted in transfer from the following organizations:

 For military records, see military transcripts.

 Matriculated Charter Oak students can claim credit for currently reviewed certifications or licenses issued by state, national or professional organizations or may request evaluation of credentials that have been earned by taking a single exam (certificates of attendance, non-credit courses offered by regionally accredited institutions, and multi-course programs are not eligible for evaluation).
 Learn more about our Credential Evaluation Program.